philsinatra/IDM231/instructor_materials/IDM231-03-variables.md

 ^ A variable is a good name for this concept because the data stored in a variable can change (or vary) each time a script runs.

-^ The use of variables to represent numbers or other kinds of data is very similar to the concept of algebra (where letters are used to represent numbers).
+^ The use of variables to represent numbers or other kinds of data is very similar to concepts used in algebra (where letters are used to represent numbers).
 There is one key difference, however.
 The equals sign does something very different in programming.

 ---